What is Two-Factor Authentication for Apple ID?

 - Click “Security” –> click Turn on Two-Factor Authentication

-Follow below steps on your iPhone, iPad, iPod touch to turn on the two-factor authentication for an Apple ID.
-Note: While doing below process, Apple might ask you to answer your Apple ID security questions for verification purpose.
+Follow the steps below on your iPhone, iPad, or iPod touch to turn on the two-factor authentication for an Apple ID.

-a) If you are using an iOS version 10.2 or earlier then, follow below steps on your iPhone, iPad, iPod touch:
+a) If you are using an iOS version 10.2 or earlier, follow the steps below on your iPhone, iPad, or iPod touch:

 Tap on Settings –> iCloud –> click your Apple ID –> Password & Security –> Tap “Turn on Two-Factor Authentication” –> Tap Continue

-b) If you are using iOS version 10.3 or later then, follow below steps:
+b) If you are using iOS version 10.3 or later, then follow these steps below: